sh6khan/git-cheat-sheet/README.md

 ## Branches

-the Master branch is the branch that you start in and its the branch that you should never work directly on.
+The Master branch is the branch that you start in and it's the branch that you should never work directly on.
 Anytime you want to make changes to the project, you should checkout a different branch.
 Once you have finished implementing said feature you can then merge your branch into master.
 This is great because it allows you to organize your features and keep a controlled working version of the app to compare with.

 Branches are a great way to start implementing new features.
 When you start making a new feature, you first run `git pull` on the master branch to make sure you have all the latest code.